-Japan is a country that is not traditionally known for its cosmopolitan diversity.
+Japan is a country that is not traditionally known for its cosmopolitanism.
 Whenever Japan’s immigration policy is discussed, descriptions of Japan’s long history as an isolated country closed off from the world soon follow.
 However, immigration has started to be seen as the most obvious solution to the demographic challenge faced by the country.
-Where do migrants people come from and how this growth is changing the image of Japan from ethnically homogenous to moderately diverse?
+Where do migrants come from and how are they changing Japanese society?

 As supervisor and assistant of the Catholic Tokyo International Center, what activities do you carry out in order to assist and integrate migrants people in “the land of the Rising Sun”?